bhartiy/learnsellacious/pages/36.marketplace/15.pickup-availability/docs.md

 This enables the sellers to show stores pickup timing on their store page.
 To use pickup availability feature-

-1. Enable pickup availability from **Settings>>Global Configuration>>Store timing Settings**.
+1. Enable pickup availability from **Settings->Global Configuration->Store timing Settings**.
 Here **Enable Pickup availability** is to enable this functionality for sellers, **Show Pickup availability** is to show pickup status on the store page.
 Likewise **Enable Pickup timing** enables pickup timing functionality and **Show Pickup timing** is to show it on the store page.
 This configuration can be overridden from the seller profile.

 ![](Screenshot%202020-05-14%20at%203.12.36%20PM.png)